 9 – Fewer Crowds

-Except during school breaks for Thanksgiving, Christmas, and New Year’s, the vacation population of Walt Disney World drops significantly in winter, creating a number of benefits for those looking to flock to their favorite destination.
+Except during school breaks for Thanksgiving, Christmas, and New Year’s, the vacation population of Walt Disney World drops significantly in winter, creating several benefits for those looking to flock to their favorite destination.
 To begin with, crowds tend to be more mature, since most families with children hesitate to pull their kids out of school for extended periods and retired “snowbirds” fly south to Florida to avoid frigid weather.
 This doesn’t mean that you won’t meet families with children at Walt Disney World in the winter, just fewer than normal.
 Locals still visit theme parks at this time, especially during weekends, and many South American families fly up for a bit of Mickey-time during their summer break.
-Nevertheless, imagine standing on Main Street, U.S.A. or in the middle of Central Plaza and watching Wishes without having to keep your arms at your side to avoid elbowing strangers.
+Nevertheless, imagine standing on Main Street, U.S.A. or in the middle of Central Plaza and watching Happily Ever After without having to keep your arms at your side to avoid elbowing strangers.

 8 – Shorter Lines (Most of the Time)